kumahq/kuma-website/app/_src/guides/gateway-api.md

 If you are running `minikube` you will want to open a [tunnel](https://minikube.sigs.k8s.io/docs/handbook/accessing/#loadbalancer-access) with `minikube tunnel -p mesh-zone`.

 You may not have support for `LoadBalancer` if you are running locally with `kind` or `k3d`.
-One option for `kind` is [kubernetes-sigs/cloud-provider-kind](https://github.com/kubernetes-sigs/cloud-provider-kind) may be helpful.
+One option for `kind` is [kubernetes-sigs/cloud-provider-kind](https://github.com/kubernetes-sigs/cloud-provider-kind).
 {% endwarning %}

-You can now check if gateway is running in demo app `kuma-demo` namespace:
+You can now check if the gateway is running in the demo app `kuma-demo` namespace:
 ```shell
 kubectl get pods -n kuma-demo
 ```